spiritoftime/frontend-mentor-coffee/my-app/README.md

 6. How to align paragraphs, see steps section, tablet.

 - problem: As the lines for each paragraph increases, the size needed for that paragraph increases, so the corresponding gap between elements decreased.
 What i tried to do: set fixed height for the paragraph.
 However, this does not scale very well with responsiveness.
+  EDIT: setted the subheader height to a fixed height (pixels), and play around with the % for the .paragraph at subscribe page.